 Prerequisites may also be fulfilled by Prior Learning credit for the appropriate course earned through course-challenge examinations or Portfolio Assessment (described earlier in this catalog).
-Advisors can explain the procedures for seeking this credit.
+Academic advisors can explain the procedures for seeking this credit.
 Some courses are not eligible for challenge examination or Portfolio Assessment, and you may not take course-challenge examinations or seek Portfolio Assessment credit for lower-level courses that are prerequisite to courses for which you have already received credit.

 WRTG 101 (or WRTG 101S or WRTG 101X) Introduction to Writing is prerequisite to any higher-level course in English, communication studies, or writing, as well as many other advanced courses.
 MATH 107 College Algebra is prerequisite to any higher-level course in mathematics.
-MATH 103 College Mathematics or MATH 106 Finite Mathematics is prerequisite to the introductory statistics course.
 Many other prerequisites for advanced courses may be found in the course descriptions.

-Placement testing is required for enrollment in MATH 012, 106, 107, 108, 115, 140, and 220, unless the student has taken the prerequisite course or its equivalent.
+Placement testing is required for enrollment in MATH 012, 106, 107, 108, 115, 140, and 220, unless you have taken the prerequisite course or its equivalent.
 More information on mathematics placement tests may be obtained by contacting the local UMUC office.